Good-Heart-Technology/QR-Code-Generator/README.md

 # QR Code Generator

-A free, user-friendly QR code generation tool provided by Good Heart Tech to help nonprofits and organizations create QR codes for their digital content and WiFi networks.
+This app was created and hosted by Good Heart Tech.
+Good Heart Tech is a nonprofit dedicated to supporting other nonprofit organizations by providing accessible, technology-driven solutions.
+We believe in empowering nonprofits with the tools they need to operate effectively and securely in the digital age.
+Donate here: [goodhearttech.org/donate](https://goodhearttech.org/donate/)

+## Live Tool

 Try it now at [qr.goodheart.tech](https://qr.goodheart.tech)